-After owning our own home staging business for over a decade, we have learned so much-- from our pic, you can clearly see we at least learned how to get a better haircut!! haha What were we thinking?!
-But beyond better haircuts, we've learned so much more that we want to use to help you.
-That is why we started Staging Studio-- so other entrepreneurs wouldn't have to make the same mistakes we did along the way.
+After owning our own home staging business for over a decade, we have learned so much—from our pic, you can clearly see we at least learned how to get a better haircut!!
+What were we thinking?!
+Beyond better haircuts, we've learned so much that we want to use to help you.
+That is why we started Staging Studio—so other entrepreneurs wouldn't have to make the same mistakes we did along the way.

 1. Always get paid before doing the job.

 The stage does not even go on our schedule until the design/deliver/pickup fee has been paid, as well as the first month's rent.
-Our Expert level training comes with all the contracts, forms, etc we use in our own staging business.
-We are often scheduling out 2 - 4 weeks in advance, so it incentivizes clients to send that money it quickly.
+Our Expert level training comes with all the contracts, forms, etc. we use in our own staging business.
+We are often scheduling out 2 - 4 weeks in advance, so it incentivizes clients to send that money in quickly.

 2. Invest in a great website.

 Your website should clearly offer a way to request a bid, explain why you are the most qualified stager, offer testimonials, and more (we wrote a whole blog on what your website needs here.)

 3. Hire for what you hate to do.

 Your first hire should be for whatever tasks are most difficult and draining for you.
 Focus your time and energy on the things you love and are good at.
 Our Path to Profitability course will help you think through this process.

 Finding and training your team members comes at a huge cost, making them your most valuable assets.
 Treat them as though they are precious and essential – because they are – and they will be loyal and hard-working for you.